fbpx

 This milestone Crystal Anniversary marks 15 years of Café Mocha Radio, the nationally syndicated show known as “radio from a woman’s perspective,” airing on SiriusXM and WHUR-FM (Washington, D.C.), with affiliates in New York, Los Angeles, Chicago, Dallas, Atlanta, and Nashville.

 The 2025 Salute THEM Awards will honor an extraordinary group of changemakers, including filmmaker Ryan Coogler, actress Lynn Whitfield, producer Marsai Martin, congresswoman Jasmine Crockett, R&B artist Kenny Lattimore, and entrepreneur Virginia Ali, among others.
-Hosted by Yolanda “Yo-Yo” Whitaker, Jawn Murray, and Laila Muhammad, the celebration recognizes trailblazers whose work continues to shape culture, creativity, and community.
+Hosted by Yolanda “Yo-Yo” Whitaker, Jawn Murray, and Laila Muhammad, with musical performance from Beyond The Gates Keith D. Robinson, the celebration recognizes trailblazers whose work continues to shape culture, creativity, and community.

 L-R: Yolanda “Yo-Yo” Whitaker, Jawn Murray, and Laila Muhammad